FaezehGharari/Finetuning_Projects/SFT_FineTuning_FinancialSentiment/README.md

 - an `input` (financial text),
 - and an `output` (sentiment label: positive / neutral / negative).

-Find more details about the dataset [here](https://huggingface.co/datasets/FinGPT/fingpt-sentiment-train).
+Find more details about the dataset [here](https://huggingface.co/datasets/FinGPT/fingpt-sentiment-train) on HuggingFace.

+## Training Pipeline

+1. Load the `fingpt-sentiment-train` using `datasets`
+2. Preprocess the dataset into SFT format
+3. Load `facebook/opt-1.3b` using `transformers` as the base model
+4. Apply LoRA from `peft` for parameter-efficient training
+5. Train using `SFTTrainer` from `trl`
+6. Save both the LoRA adapter and merged model